 You’ve already witnessed a period of astonishing physical, emotional and social growth for your child.
-Although it may seem like he was just taking his first steps, he’s now mastered the monkey bars on the playground.
+Although it may seem like he was just taking his first steps, he’s now mastered the playground.

 As parents, we often hear the term developmental milestones and know it’s important our children hit these markers at key moments of growth.
 But what exactly do child development specialists mean by that phrase?

 1. SHOULD ALL KIDS DEVELOP AT THE SAME RATE?